GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-25-09-boot-patch.md

 (in future releases those beans could be auto-generated... stay tuned)

 2) Create a service class that extends the [AbstractPatchService.java](https://github.com/GaetanoPiazzolla/spring-boot-patch/blob/master/src/main/java/gae/piaz/jsonpatch/service/core/AbstractPatchService.java) class and implements all the abstract methods:
    The First parameter of the Abstract class generic is the JPA entity, the second is the Bean class.
+So you just need to define the mapping between the entity and the bean in the _updateEntityFields_ and _mapEntityToBean_ methods.

 ```java
 @Service